resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 % single numbers
 ```

-The essence of simulation is using random numbers in a loop
+The essence of simulation is using random numbers in a loop.
+For example let's say there is a panel of

+### *Challenge*
+The birthday party problem is a classic example of how much humans underestimate statistics